-home > tools > fasteners
+home > tools > fasteners > screw threads

 In 1884 the British Association for the Advancement of Science adopted a thread form and series, primarily for use in precision equipment.
 It was inspired by one used in the Swiss watch and clock industry, and was formerly sometimes called the Swiss Small Screw Thread System; but is now just referred to as the BA series.
-Like the Whitworth thread, it has a rounded root and crest, but the included angle is 47.5° and the radius was originally 2/11 (0.1818…) times the pitch, but at some later point was changed to 0.18083.
+Like the Whitworth thread, it has a rounded root and crest, but the included angle is 47.5° and the radius was originally 2/11 (0.1818…) times the pitch, changed at some later point to 0.18083.
 The gauge numbers and pitch are related, roughly, by pitch = 0.9 to the power of the gauge number.

 Despite the date of origin and the British sponsorship, the BA is a metric series.
 Not only is it based on the meter, but the thread frequency is specified in terms of round numbers in the pitch sequence, with threads per meter allowed to fall where it may.